 Also, the work doesn’t stop when you secure that order!
 If you want your buyers to keep coming back for more – make sure that your delivery process is smooth and efficient.

-Nothing will exasperate retailers more than having to wait a long time for stock to be delivered!
+Nothing will exasperate retailers more than having to wait a long time for the stock to be delivered!

-Imagine the scenario: you’ve been contacted by a retail buyer showing interest in your wholesale product, but you’ve still yet to secure that all important first order.
+Imagine the scenario: you’ve been contacted by a retail buyer showing interest in your wholesale product, but you’ve still yet to secure that all-important first order.